 The church Jesus has built has many interests, but the church is not a club.
 The church Jesus has built is organized and has purpose, but it is not an organization or an interest club.
 Scripture describes it much differently.

 If the church is not a club or an organization, how could the church Jesus has built be described?

-Working through some of the metaphors the Holy Spirit has used to describe church might lend some help.
+Let’s work through some of the metaphors the Holy Spirit has used to describe the church.
+It might clear things up a bit.

 We Are His Body

 As a young person, I had two church experiences.
 In both situations, the pastors, whom I passionately loved and respected, were fired or made to resign.
 In both circumstances, I was devastated and broken-hearted.
 One pastor was the pastor of my childhood years, and the other was my pastor during my high school years.
 After the second pastor was fired, I determined that I would not do what I had been called to do from the time I was five—pastor.

 It was in Paul’s letter to the Ephesians where my perspectives of the church were renewed.
 When I caught a glimpse of what Jesus was seeking to build, what His church was really all about, I was drawn back to the Jesus people to serve the Jesus company.
 What I caught in Ephesians were the metaphors Paul used to describe the church Jesus had promised to build.

 We Are His Citizens of His Kingdom (Ephesians 2:19)

 We Are Part of His Eternal Family (Ephesians 2:19)